 The Southern Oregon Chapter of Willamette Writers offers monthly meetings and workshops.
-Meetings and workshops are normally held on the first Saturday of the month, September through June at Central Point City Hall Council Chambers.
+Meetings and workshops are normally held on the first Saturday of the month, September through June at Central Point City Hall Council Chambers or online.
+Please check the events calendar for updated information.
 No meetings in December, July, or August.
 In August we head to Portland for the Willamette Writers Conference.

 Monthly meetings are open to all writers 18 and older.
 Members attend for free.
 Read on to learn about our chapter, and join our mailing list to keep in touch.

-New in February 2018: Willamette Writers Southern Oregon now offers meeting for young writers via Young Willamette Writers.
+Willamette Writers Southern Oregon offers meeting for young writers via Young Willamette Writers.
 Click here for details.

 Become a Willamette Writers Member today to enjoy membership benefits (like free meetings) and to support our community of writers.

 Please head to our events calendar to find out about our upcoming meetings (including date, time, location, and Zoom or in-person information): willamettewriters.org/events.

 Monthly meetings at all the chapters are free and open to the public.
 Please consider becoming a member or donating to support your chapter meetings.
 Your support makes our programming possible.